Towards robust quantitative photoacoustic tomography via learned iterative methods: Experimental setups: data generation and implementation

 A digital twin of the MSOT InVision-256TF implemented in SIMPA~\cite{grohl2022simpa} incorporated vendor-provided hardware geometry.
 Custom MCX illumination and k-Wave transducer arrays were validated against $15$ calibration phantoms.
 Optimized Gaussian illumination profiles achieved experimental agreement in radiant exposure measurements.
 SIMPA orchestrated all simulations through integrated MCX and k-Wave adapters.
 More detailed information on the digital twin construction can be found in~\cite{grohl2025digital}, details on the phantoms in~\cite{hacker2021copolymer}, and details on the imaging system in~\cite{grohl2023moving}.

-The total number of actual digital twin samples for training was only 14.
-As such, we supplemented the digital twins with additional phantom simulations, where the optical properties are not in correspondence with physical phantoms but instead determined the following way: (1) Draw two random material characterizations from the physical phantom data, $M_1$, $M_2$; (2) Determine a random mixing factor $c = [0, 1[$; (3) Calculate the new material property $M_3 = c\cdot M_1 + (1-c) \cdot M_2$.
+The total number of actual digital twin samples for training and testing was only 17.
+As such, we supplemented the digital twins with additional phantom simulations, where the optical properties are not in correspondence with physical phantoms but instead determined the following way: (1) Draw two random material characterizations from the physical phantom data, $M_1$, $M_2$; (2) Determine a random mixing factor $c=[0,1)$; (3) Calculate the new material property $M_3 = c M_1 + (1-c) M_2$.
 The resulting distribution can be found in the supplementary file Fig.~S1.
 Each phantom was drawn to have between 1 and 3 inclusions and a radius of 14.2\,mm.
 We simulated at six wavelengths: 700, 740, 780, 820, 860, and 900\,nm.
 In total, we supplemented the training data with 41 of these phantom simulations.

 The digital twin problem introduces several sources of modeling error.
-Firstly, the simulations were conducted in 3D, but we approximated the light distribution in 2D, where the photons need to travel a much shorter path to reach the center.
-Secondly, the optical values of the samples contained relatively high absorption coefficients, violating the $\mu_a << \mu_s'$ assumption of the DA, hence causing it to be inaccurate.
+Firstly, the simulations were conducted in 3D, but we approximated the light distribution in 2D, where the photons need to travel a much shorter path to reach the center, causing underestimated decay of fluence towards the center as in Fig.~\ref{fig:mod_error}.
+Secondly, the optical values of the samples contained relatively high absorption coefficients, violating the $\mu_a << \mu_s'$ assumption of the DA. hence causing it to be inaccurate.
+An example of this inaccuracy can be seen in Fig.~\ref{fig:mod_error}, where the DA clearly predicts too spread fluence field, compared to the MC simulated fluence.